-Candida yeasts are a type of fungus that lives naturally on the surface of the skin and inside the gastrointestinal tract, mouth, and vagina in up to 70% of healthy people.
+Candida yeasts are a type of fungus that lives naturally on the surface of the skin and inside the gastrointestinal tract, mouth, and vagina in

 Normal levels of Candida yeasts support overall health.
 However, having too much Candida can disrupt the delicate balance of microorganisms living in the body.
 A disruption in this balance can lead to candidiasis.

 Keep reading to find out more about breast yeast infection, including the symptoms, causes, and treatment options.
 We also discuss other similar conditions.